Colorado Beauty Quilt Block: Your Piece-by-Piece Path to a Quilting Panorama🖼️

 After printing, use the 1" square on the printed copy to make sure the pattern is the correct size.

-For connector corners, patches are cut exactly to size.
+In the Folded Corners chart (green), patches are cut exactly to size.

 Paper Piecing